 Adding soda pop to Jello creates a fun twist to the classic cold dessert.
 These Cherry Dr. Pepper Jello Squares go one step farther with a cute little cherry hat.
-Perfect for surprising everyone with at those summer picnics and parties.
+Easy dessert for summer picnics and parties.

 The pictures I took in a hurry definitely were not usable.
 Or I’m just extremely picky when it comes to sharing photos here.
 Whatever the reason…I never posted the recipe and picture here.

 A few weeks ago while we were driving home from Florida, I was writing up a list of “to do” recipes that I wanted to make this summer.
 The infamous soda Jello finally made it back on the list.
 We got home, finished the mountain of laundry, and did some grocery shopping.

 A 2 liter of Dr. Pepper and 4 boxes of Jello were part of that grocery trip.
 I was so excited for this easy treat that I made it the very next day and took pictures a day after that.

 Fun fact about food blogging.
 As soon as you make a recipe, you will see or find at least 10 others with the same idea.

 My good friend Ashton posted her Cherry Coke Jello last week, while these Cherry Dr. Pepper Jello Squares were still sitting in my refrigerator.